 - Tone a bit bright for some players

-The Empress Compressor just might be the best guitar compressor in terms of sound quality.
+The Empress Compressor just might be the choice guitar compressor in terms of sound quality.
 It’s designed with a mind toward complete tone control, and the array of onboard shaping options reflects that.
 This does mean the pedal can take a bit longer to learn how to use, especially if you’re used to more streamlined compression stompboxes.
 But it also gives you the power to tweak your tone in ways you might not have realized were possible outside a recording studio.

 This is what blew us away: